Irvine Green Card Attorney

 If you live in Irvine, you can file for renewal online through USCIS or by mailing documents to the appropriate address.
 Those using the Santa Ana Support Center have convenient appointment choices, and in-person service can move biometrics and interviews along if needed.
 We help clients choose the most efficient way to renew so that their travel and work plans stay on track.

 If you are a conditional resident seeking to remove the conditions on your employment-based green card, you must submit Form I-829 to renew your green card.
-For sound counsel, speak with a trusted green card lawyer at our firm.

 Most applicants receive a renewed green card within 8 to 12 months after the biometrics appointment at your local Application Support Center (ASC).
-USCIS mails your new card to the U.S. address listed on your application.
+USCIS will mail your new card to the U.S. address listed on your application.
 If you do not have a U.S. address, the card will be sent to your listed port of entry.
 If your renewal is denied, you will receive a mailed notice.

 How Much Does It Cost to Renew a Green Card?